 How to Generate Unlimited Voiceovers Without Paying Per Character

 Cloud text-to-speech services price their products by the character, by the minute, or by monthly credit allocations.
 ElevenLabs charges $5/mo for 30 minutes (Starter), $22/mo for 100 minutes (Creator), and $99/mo for 500 minutes (Scale).
-PlayHT charges $39/mo for 50,000 words and $99/mo for 200,000 words.
+Speechify charges around $12/mo for Premium and more for the Studio tier that unlocks voice cloning and higher generation limits.
 Murf.ai starts at $19/mo for just 24 hours of generation per year on their Basic plan.

 For content creators producing daily or weekly voiceovers, the costs compound quickly.
 A YouTube creator publishing 5 videos per week with 2-minute voiceovers each uses roughly 40 minutes per month.
 That fits within ElevenLabs Creator ($22/mo, $264/year), but add longer videos, a second channel, or client work, and you jump to Pro ($48/mo, $576/year) or Scale ($99/mo, $1,188/year).